wavefrontHQ/docs/pages/doc/alerts_manage.md

 ### Make Changes to the Alert

-You can change an alert's properties when you edit the alert.
+You can change the alert properties when you edit the alert.

 <table style="width: 100%;">
 <tbody>